 What is TMS therapy for treating depression?

-TMS therapy for treating depression is a non-invasive procedure that uses magnetic fields to stimulate nerve cells in the brain.
-This innovative treatment aims to alleviate symptoms of depression, particularly in patients who have not responded well to traditional therapies.
+TMS therapy for treating depression is a non-invasive treatment that uses magnetic fields to stimulate nerve cells in the brain, helping to alleviate symptoms of depression, especially in patients who have not responded well to traditional therapies.

 What are the side effects of TMS therapy?